Broadband speeds are over a third quicker compared to a year ago. But we still lag behind many of our closest European neighbours.

 The five countries in the world with the slowest network speeds are the British Indian Ocean Territory (2.38Mbps), Turkmenistan (2.72Mbps), Syria (2.80Mbps), Yemen (2.99Mbps) and Tajikistan (3.10Mbps).

-Downloading a movie of 5GB in size would take 2m 27s at the average speed experienced in table-topper Iceland, while it would take almost 5 HOURS in last-placed British Indian Ocean Territory.
-In Ireland, at average speeds, the movie would take 6m 38s - around two minutes quicker than last year!
+Downloading a movie of 5GB in size would take 2m 27s at the average speed available in table-topper Iceland, while it would take almost 5 HOURS in last-placed British Indian Ocean Territory.
+In Ireland, at average speeds, the movie would take 6m 38s to download - around two minutes quicker than last year!

 As mentioned, 31 of the top 50 fastest countries for broadband are in Europe, with nine in Asia, three in the Caribbean region, three in North America, three in South America, and one in Oceania.